Head-to-Head Comparison

 Final Verdict

-We recommend the standard American Standard Champion 4 for residential use unless you have chronic clogging issues, septic drain-line concerns, or are installing in a rental property.
+We recommend the standard American Standard Champion 4 gravity for residential use unless you have chronic clogging issues, septic drain-line concerns, or are installing in a rental property.
 The Pressure-Assisted version trades quiet operation for max-strength flushing — the right call only when clog prevention is paramount.

 Choose American Standard if...